gerardsimons/personal-website/content/posts/my-first-post.md

 > **— Mr. Robot S01E01**

 # Hello?
 That quote was actually part of the default first post of this website theme, but I liked it, so I kept it.
-[Big whoop, wanna fight about it](https://www.youtube.com/watch?v=30GD25un0XQ)?
-On a sidenote, I can definitely recommend this show as a good way to pass corona time fast and rather funnily.
-It is also probably the most realistic looking hacking themed video content I've seen.
+I can definitely recommend this show as a good way to pass corona time fast and rather funnily.
+It is probably the most realistic looking hacking themed TV show / movide I've seen.
 I am by no means a hacker, but just look at all those sweet Linux [terminals](https://www.youtube.com/watch?v=PGjLhOhMLXc).
 Right?
 RIGHT?!

-The cover photo is one I personally took last year on a trip to Scotland with my dear friend Georgios.
+The cover photo is one I personally took last year on a trip to Scotland with my good friend Georgios.
 The animal in the picture is not George.
-George is much hairier ~~LINK~~ *-- edit:I am not allowed by privacy laws to post a picture of his hairiness*.
+George is much hairier.
 The cow doesn't really have so much to do with this post, but I feel strongly that shaggy beasts never fail to liven up a website.

 Anywho, hello, and welcome all, whoever you are.
 Though you are most likely actually just me, constantly re-reading and fretting over potential grammar mistakes.
 Just like you probably, most of these days are spent inside, and I was looking for some sort of hobby, and I thought it would **finally** be a good moment to make a website, again.